robertorcosta/azure-docs.pt-br/articles/cognitive-services/Computer-vision/includes/quickstarts-sdk/python-sdk.md

 ## <a name="object-model"></a>Modelo de objeto

-As seguintes classes e interfaces lidam com alguns dos principais recursos do SDK do Python da Pesquisa Visual Computacional.
+As classes e as interfaces a seguir lidam com alguns dos principais recursos do SDK de OCR do Python.

 |Nome|Descrição|
 |---|---|